CoderDojoPotsdam/intro/_docs/README.md

 You can also add an offline link to a file stored in the [offline branch][offline-branch].
-Offline links are only displayed if the offline verison is generated, see above.
+Offline links are only displayed if the offline version is generated, see above.

 Here, you can see that we add an offline link to the [lightbot/index.html][offline-branch-lightbot] file: